veillette/physics-book/contents/ch29PhotonEnergiesAndTheElectomagneticSpectrum.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-How many x-ray photons per second are created by an x-ray tube that produces a flux of x rays having a power of 1.00 W?
+How many x-ray photons per second are created by an x-ray tube that produces a flux of X-rays having a power of 1.00 W?
 Assume the average energy per photon is 75.0 keV.

 </div>
 <div class="solution" markdown="1">